eskunu/msfs-fe-2/README.md

-Calling Pilots with Mountain Flying Experience!
+# Calling Pilots with Mountain Flying Experience!
 A bush flight and scavenger hunt is scheduled for Saturday January 16

-# Calling Pilots with Mountain and Bush Flying Experience!

 We are seeking pilots with mountain and bush flying experience to ferry University students conducting various geological surveys around the glacial valleys of Mount Blanc.
 Pilots are authorized to fly VFR.
 Incident encounters of IMC due to the cloud layer, mountainous terrain, and some potential for icing may occur.